openstack/openstack-manuals/doc/config-reference/source/shared-file-systems/drivers/hitachi-hnas-driver.rst

         $ openstack network list

-   * Create a subnet to the same porject (DEMO), the gateway IP of this subnet, a name for the subnet, the network name created before, and the CIDR of
+   * Create a subnet to the same project (DEMO), the gateway IP of this subnet, a name for the subnet, the network name created before, and the CIDR of
      subnet: